elm-tooling/elm-tooling-cli/docs/faq.md

 ## Is running stuff with `npx` slow?

 `npx` is written in Node.js.
-All Node.js tools have a ~200 ms startup cost.
+All Node.js tools have at least ~100 ms startup cost.
 Other than that there’s no difference.

 ## Is `elm-tooling` forever locked into the npm ecosystem?